MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 The remaining nodes in our graph make all of this happen.

-1. Drag a connector from the True output control port of the **if** node and create a new *Game Object: Set Active* node.
+1. Drag a connector from the True Control Output port of the **if** node and create a new *Game Object: Set Active* node.
 (In the Fuzzy Finder, search for **set active**.)
 1. In the *Game Object: Set Active* node, click the round button in the GameObject field, and then, in the **Select GameObject** window, search for and select **Video**.
 1. Select the node's **Value** check box, which makes the node active.

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/426-set-active-video-node.png)

-1. Drag a connector from the output control port of the **Game Object: Set Active** node and then create another new *Game Object: Set Active* node.
+1. Drag a connector from the Control Output port of the **Game Object: Set Active** node and then create another new *Game Object: Set Active* node.
 1. In the new *Game Object: Set Active* node, click the round button in the GameObject field (which currently displays **This**), and then, in the **Select GameObject** window, search for and select **VideoStill**.
 1. Keep the **Value** check box unselected.
 This makes the node inactive.

     Now when the button is clicked, the video will play and the still image will be hidden.
 We need just one more thing in this sequence.
 Since the Play/Stop button is a toggle, we have to make sure that after the participant clicks **Play,** the button's label changes to **Stop,** and then when it's clicked again, the label changes back to **Play**.
 To achieve this, we'll add a *TextMeshPro* node.

-1. Drag a connector from the output control port of the last **Game Object: Set Active** node and create a new *Text Mesh Pro: Set Text* node.
+1. Drag a connector from the Control Output port of the last **Game Object: Set Active** node and create a new *Text Mesh Pro: Set Text* node.
 (In the Fuzzy Finder, search for **set text**.)

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/427-set-text.png)